Registration and Inspection of an Effluent Decontamination System

 Subject: FSAP Policy Statement: Registration and Inspection of an Effluent Decontamination System

-The Federal Select Agent Program (FSAP) is a collaboration between the Centers for Disease Control and Prevention (CDC), Division of Select Agents and Toxins (DSAT) and the Animal and Plant Health Inspection Service (APHIS), Agriculture Select Agent Services (AgSAS) to regulate the possession, use, and transfer of biological agents and toxins listed in 7 C.F.R.
+The Federal Select Agent Program (FSAP) is a collaboration between the Centers for Disease Control and Prevention (CDC), Division of Select Agents and Toxins (DSAT) and the Animal and Plant Health Inspection Service (APHIS), Division of Agricultural Select Agents and Toxins (DASAT) to regulate the possession, use, and transfer of biological agents and toxins listed in 7 C.F.R.
 Part 331, 9 C.F.R.
 Part 121, and 42 C.F.R.
 Part 73 (select agents and toxins).
 The FSAP administers the select agent and toxin regulations in close coordination with the Federal Bureau of Investigation’s Criminal Justice Information Services Division (CJIS).